Top 5 Reasons You Should Enjoy Your Family Holiday in North Devon

 Surfing, SUP and Coasteering

 Surfing is probably the most popular activity in Croyde, who doesn’t love getting in the sea.
-Stand up paddle boarding has become increasing popular recently as has coasteering.
+Stand up paddleboarding has become increasingly popular recently as has coasteering.

 If you’ve ever been to Devon (or the dark side, Cornwall), you’ll know cream teas can be a hotly contested issue, as it is disputed whether you should put the clotted cream or jam on the scone first (we’ll get to that in the coming weeks).
 Nevertheless, sitting down to homemade scones, proper clotted cream, jam and tea makes for a lovely afternoon.